 ARJE leaders bring the perspectives, interests, and concerns of Jewish educators to the Reform movement and to the Jewish world by:

 - Speaking and publishing about critical issues in Jewish education and advocating for the needs of its educators.

 - Honoring members and institutions for achievements via:

-- Yad b’Yad curriculum awards
+- Yad b’Yad awards

 - Milestone career achievements